cakephp/docs/en/controllers/request-response.rst

 .. php:method:: send()

-    Once you are done creating a response, calling send() will send all the set headers as well as the body.
+    Once you are done creating a response, calling :php:meth:`~CakeResponse::send()` will send all the set headers as well as the body.
 This is done automatically at the end of each request by :php:class:`Dispatcher`